ArrowFlow: Hierarchical Machine Learning in the Space of Permutations: Beyond Accuracy: Structural Advantages of Ordinal Processing

 \paragraph{Batch effect invariance: monotone transforms.} The key advantage of ordinal processing emerges under distribution shift.
 We train all methods on clean data, then evaluate on test data subjected to monotone per-sample transformations---the kind of systematic distortion that arises when expression values are measured on different platforms or processed with different normalization pipelines.
 Because these transforms apply identically to all genes within a sample, within-sample rankings are \emph{mathematically preserved}---ArrowFlow is perfectly invariant by construction.

 SVM on raw values collapses to 82.6\% (near random for 5 classes) on every transform.
 Random Forest degrades to 20--63\%.
-ArrowFlow native and SVM on rank-transformed data remain perfectly stable at 2.5\%---confirming the theoretical guarantee of Theorem~\ref{thm:stability}: any monotone transformation preserves all pairwise orderings, so the argsort output is unchanged.
+ArrowFlow native and SVM on rank-transformed data remain perfectly stable at 2.5\%.
+This is exact order preservation under strictly monotone within-sample maps---a direct consequence of the rank transform, not of the small-noise stability theorem (Theorem~\ref{thm:stability}): any strictly monotone transformation preserves all pairwise orderings, so the argsort output is unchanged.

 \paragraph{Batch effect: per-gene scaling (ComBat model).} Real batch effects also include \emph{per-gene} multiplicative shifts (different probe affinities, amplification efficiencies).
 We simulate these with log-normal scaling: $\text{scale}_i = \exp(\mathcal{N}(0, \sigma))$ per gene, where $\sigma$ controls severity.
 At $\sigma = 0.3$ (mild, routine batch variation), 95\% of scale factors fall in $[0.55, 1.82]$; at $\sigma = 0.7$ (cross-platform), in $[0.25, 4.06]$.